Your cookie preferences

 If you do decide to use a cap or diaphragm for contraception, remember they offer almost no protection against sexually transmitted infections.

-How effective are caps & diaphragms?
+How effective are caps and diaphragms?

 If used correctly with spermicide, caps and diaphragms are 92-96% effective.
 This means that between 4 and 8 women out of every 100 who use a cap or diaphragm as contraception will become pregnant in a year.